Walters’ Palm Toffee was one of the largest toffee manufacturers in Britain.

 Famous Names Ltd changed its name to Elizabeth Shaw Ltd in 1988.

 Elizabeth Shaw Ltd was subject to another management buyout for £24.7 million in 1989.
-Leaf of Amsterdam took a minority stake in the venture.
+Leaf of Amsterdam took a minority stake in the venture, before acquiring full control the following year.
 By this time Chewits was the leading fruit chew brand in Britain.

 The Southport factory, with a four-floor layout, was outdated, and was operating at 40 percent capacity.
 It was closed with the loss of 150 jobs in 2006.
 Production was relocated to Slovakia and the Southport factory was demolished in 2008.